dbj-systems/dbj--nanolib/valstat.md

 I might be so bold to claim they are mostly over-engineered.
 I do not implement things (at least not in this instance).
 I simply use the types from the std:: lib.

+I know about expected and outcome, etc. I  might suggest if and when approaching them please do read first the ["History" page](https://ned14.github.io/outcome/history/).
+Nial is really great guy (never met him).
+I think his experiences written here are the most precious.

+Outcome of the outcome V1 peer review is the most telling.
+Thus VALSTAT fully conforms to the point 1: **Lightweight**.

+At it core there is no implementation.
+Just usage of the types available from the std:: lib of C++17.

-I do hope this solution for handling c++ returns, is recognized as simple enough to be used and resilient enough to be trusted.
+I do hope the VALSTAT solution for handling c++ returns, is recognized as simple enough to be used and resilient enough to be trusted.

 ## Appendix A